sagarrakshe/delta-dropbox/README.md

 Follow these steps to setup Dropbox app:

 1. You will need to create Dropbox app.
 Create an app here [dropbox app](https://www.dropbox.com/developers/apps).
-Follow the steps and set the permission type of the app.
+Follow the steps and set the permission type of the app. _Note While creating Dropbox App, select Dropbox API App else `delta` API execution will fail_
 2. On successful creation of app, Dropbox will provide with `app_key` and `app_secret`.
 Do not publicize these app credentials.
 3. Insert the `app_key` and `app_secret` in the `client.json` file.